nextinterfaces/react-isomorphic-typescript-docker/README.md

 |
 |        a Docker container
 |
-|        a front facing web server
+|        web front-facing server
 |
 |        proxing to API and Web server
 |
-|        handles SSL connection
+|        handling SSL connection
 |
 |------------------------------------
 |